Public invited to Cordell Hull Dam’s 50th Anniversary Celebration

-The U.S. Army Corps of Engineers Nashville District invites the public to attend Cordell Hull Dam’s 50th Anniversary Celebration 1 p.m.
+NASHVILLE, Tenn.
+(Sept.
+25, 2023) – The U.S. Army Corps of Engineers Nashville District invites the public to attend Cordell Hull Dam’s 50th Anniversary Celebration 1 p.m.
 Saturday, Oct.
 7, 2023, at the dam.

-(USACE Photo by Lee Roberts)
+The commemorative event will be held on the navigation lock side of the dam at 24 Cordell Park Lane in Elmwood, Tennessee.
+As a security precaution, the public is asked not to bring backpacks or coolers.
+Lawn chairs are allowed, water bottles are permitted, and carpooling is recommended.

+Kenny Claywell, Cordell Hull Lake Resource manager, said the celebration event site holds special significance because it is the original site where the dam’s story began.

 |Date Taken: